Epidemic spreading under mutually independent intra- and inter-host pathogen evolution

 { \textbf{Discussion and outlook}}

 The phase diagram of epidemic spreading is a crucial tool for forecasting and mitigating pandemic risks.
-First, it identifies the relevant control parameters, such as $\mu,\beta$ and $\av k$ in our SIS framework, or additional parameters in more complex contagion processes, whose value determines $R_0$ and hence the expected the patterns of spread.
-The phase boundaries, then, help us assess the state of the system - healthy or pandemic - and provide guidelines for our response.
-For example, social distancing to reduce $\av k$, therapeutic treatment to increase $\mu$ or mask wearing to suppress $\beta$, all aimed to navigate the system's location along the pandemic phase-diagram towards the desired healthy state.
+First, it identifies the relevant control parameters, such as $\alpha_0,\beta_0$ and $\av k$, whose values determine $R_0$.
+Then it predicts the phase boundaries that help us assess the state of the system - infection-free or pandemic.
+Finally, it provides guidelines for our response, from social distancing to reduce $\av k$, through therapeutic treatment to increase $\alpha_0$ or mask wearing to suppress $\beta_0$.

-The common thread binding all of these strategies is the assumption that the epidemiological control parameters themselves are constant in time, and hence our intervention must \textit{just} push them beyond the static phase-boundary, form which point on the epidemic will decay towards $\rho \rightarrow 0$ spontaneously.
-This is, indeed, relevant if the temporal evolution of $\mu,\beta$ is slow compared to the epidemic spreading dynamics - as observed in the case of our lethargic phase.
-However, once the epidemiological parameters can change at sufficient rate, it fundamentally changes the \textit{rules of the game}.
-This is because now, not only are the parameters \textit{dynamic}, but, thanks to natural selection, they also become \textit{responsive}.
-If, for instance, we develop drug-based treatment to increase the recovery rate $\mu$, we inevitably also generate selection pressure towards drug persistence.
-Similarly, if we vaccinate or practice distancing to reduce $\av k,\beta$, we initiate an evolutionary race towards higher transmissibility or vaccine resistance.